 Guanine plus adenine-rich sequences can align through mismatch, triple, triad, tetrad, and hexad alignments, resulting in unique DNA architectures that differ in the number and orientation of strands and pairing alignments.
 Our research program applies NMR techniques to biologically relevant site-specific and uniformly 15N,13C-labeled DNA oligomer sequences to define the multistranded DNA architectures and their cation-dependent structural transitions, and to identify unique topologies associated with discriminatory recognition.
 We are also interested in defining the principles associated with ligand-G-quadruplex recognition, achieved either through stacking of planar ligands on terminal G-tetrads or through non-planar ligand recognition of base edges or groove dimensions.
-Three of our recent structural studies involving G-quadruplex scaffolds are outlined below and provide a flavor of ongoing higher order DNA architecture research in our laboratory.
+Several of our recent structural studies involving G-quadruplex scaffolds are outlined below and provide a flavor of ongoing higher order DNA architecture research in our laboratory.

 Our laboratory has published the following reviews on G-quadruplexes:

 Phan, A. T., Kuryavyi, V. & Patel, D. J. (2006).
 DNA architecture: from G to Z. Curr.
 Opin.
 Struct.
 Biol.
 16, 288-298.
 [PubMed Abstract]

 Phan, A. T., Kuryavyi, V., Luu, K. N. & Patel, D. J. (2006).
 “Structures of complex G-quadruplexes” in Quadruplex Nucleic Acids, (Neicdle, S. and Balasubramanian, S. Editors).
 RSC Biomolecular Sciences, Wiley, London, pp 81-99.